malda-protocol/malda-lending/docs/src/src/interfaces/IPauser.sol/interface.IPauser.md

 ### emergencyPauseMarketFor

-pauses a specific operation for a market
+Pauses a specific operation for a market

 ```solidity